 The percentage of international students enrolled in first-entry undergraduate programs (33.1%) is higher than the percentage in second-entry professional programs (16.1%) and doctorate programs (12.4%), although the percentage of international students varies greatly by academic discipline.

 The percentage of international undergraduate students is expected to remain at 31.2% in the autumn of 2025, with only a 0.1% rise from the current level.
-If enrollment does not increase, this implies that competition for international students will only intensify in following undergraduate applications.
+If enrollment does not increase, this implies that competition for international students will only intensify in the following undergraduate applications.
 To stand out from the intense competition, candidates must emphasize their talents and qualities even more in light of this trend.

-After Admission at the University of Toronto: Student Retention Rate
+University of Toronto, Student Retention Rate

 Read Also: Sustainability in Business | How business schools are preparing you for a sustainable career